If Prosecutors Charge You With A Crime, They Want You Convicted

 In Colorado Springs, prosecutors file new criminal charges against new defendants every day.
 New cases pile up on prosecutors’ desks far faster than they can be resolved.
 Accordingly, one of the goals of prosecutors is to close cases as quickly as possible while still obtaining the guilty plea or verdict they want.

 The desire for case closure is one reason that prosecutors are so often ready to negotiate plea agreements with defendants.
-Accepting a plea to a lesser offense not only concludes a case, but it also guarantees a conviction without the risk and uncertainty that comes with trying a case before a judge or jury.
+Accepting a plea to a lesser offense not only concludes a case but also guarantees a conviction without the risk and uncertainty that comes with trying a case before a judge or jury.

 But just because one goal of the prosecutor is to move a case to their outbox, it doesn’t necessarily mean you can cut a good deal.
 If prosecutors believe they have a strong case, they will be reluctant to let a defendant off the hook easily.
 Thus the reason why having an experienced criminal defense lawyer is so critical in plea bargain negotiations.
 By pointing out the problems with the prosecutors’ case and promising to fight the charges tooth and nail, a tenacious criminal defense lawyer will be more likely to reach an arrangement that results in the best possible outcome for their client.